nolan-h-hamilton/ROCCO/README.md

 # Notes/Miscellaneous

 * If using BedGraph or BigWig input, ensure contiguous intervals within each chromosome (no gaps)

 * Users may consider tweaking the default chromosome-specific $b,\gamma,\tau$ parameters or filtering peaks by score with the `--peak_score_filter` argument.

 * Peak scores are computed as the average number of reads over the given peak region (w.r.t samples), divided by the length of the region, and then scaled to units of kilobases.
-A suitable peak score cutoff can be evaluated by viewing the output histogram of peak scores.
+If you wish to incorporate the peak score filter, a suitable cutoff can be evaluated by viewing the output histogram of peak scores.

 # Version History